 6. Ask, “What’s the Hard Part?”

-When your child feels discouraged or tempted to give up, try asking him, “What’s the hard part?”
+When your child feels discouraged or tempted to give up, try asking them, “What’s the hard (difficult) part?”

-Once your child has identified what is difficult for him, repeat the information back in your own words.
-This helps your child identify his biggest challenge, allowing him to break it down into a more manageable task.
+Once your child has identified what is difficult for them, repeat the information back in your own words.
+This helps your child identify their biggest challenge, allowing them to break it down into a more manageable task.

-After the two of you have identified the challenge, ask your child what he could do to fix or overcome “the hard part.”
-He’ll likely come up with an answer and realize that problems can be solved if he perseveres and takes the time to think them through.
+After the two of you have identified the challenge, ask your child what they could do to fix or overcome “the hard part.”
+They'll likely arrive at an answer and realise problems can be solved if they persevere and takes the time to think the problems through.

-Don’t give your child the answer, even if you have to guide him to it.
+Don’t give your child the answer, even if you have to guide them to it.